got5/tapestry-cdi/README.md

 * Qualifiers

-  To disambiguate when injecting same type but different instances, the module provides support for qualifier which is part of CDI specification.
+  To disambiguate when injecting same type but different implementations, the module provides support for qualifier which is part of CDI specification.
   You can use qualifiers into pages, components and services.
-  For the time being, this module is the only implementation that supports CDI Qualifier in Tapestry.
+  For the time being, this module is the only implementation that supports CDI Qualifiers in Tapestry.

 * Helpers